Approximation properties of torsion classes: Introduction

+Approximation theory of modules provides tools for studying general modules by choosing special classes of modules and finding approximations (\emph{precovers} and \emph{preenvelopes)}, and minimal approximations (\emph{covers} and \emph{envelopes}), of the general modules by modules in the chosen classes.

+A model case is the special class $\mathcal P_0$ of \emph{projective modules} that yields {projective precovers}, and projective resolutions of modules.
+Similarly, the class $\mathcal F_0$ of \emph{flat modules} yields flat covers, and minimal flat resolutions of modules, \cite{MR1832549}.
+Dually, the class $\mathcal I_0$ of \emph{injective modules} yields injective envelopes, and minimal injective coresolutions of modules.

+In the case when minimal approximations exist, they provide invariants of modules, the model examples being Bass’ invariants and dual Bass’ invariants of modules over commutative noetherian rings \cite{MR1753146}.

+Approximation theory makes it possible to extend classic homological algebra to the setting of relative homological algebra \cite{EilMoo}.
+Applications of the extended setting are numerous: in the theory of finitely generated modules over artin algebras \cite{AR}, tilting theory of commutative noetherian rings \cite{MR2985554}, and Gorenstein homological algebra \cite{MR3839274}, to name a few.

+Classic structure theory of modules is based on decompositions into (possibly infinite) direct sums of indecomposable modules.
+This is a strong tool in the study of modules of finite length and injective modules over commutative noetherian rings \cite{AF}.
+However, decomposability fails for many other classes of interest.
+In contrast, the weaker notion of \emph{deconstructibility} (namely, decomposition into a transfinite extension of modules from a given \emph{set} of modules) is almost omnipresent.

+The key point is that deconstructible classes of modules always provide precovers, that is, each deconstructible class is precovering \cite{MR2822215}.
+The opposite question is more subtle:

-After clarifying some results of Bagaria and Magidor from \cite{MR3152715}, we use their results to provide a negative answer to Question \ref{q_DoesPrecoverImplyDecon}, at least in the absence of large cardinals: \begin{theoremstar} If there are no $\omega_1$-strongly compact cardinals, then there is a precovering class of abelian groups that is closed under transfinite extensions, homomorphic images, and colimits, but is \emph{not} deconstructible. \end{theoremstar}
+\begin{question} Suppose $\mathcal C$ is a class of modules that is precovering and closed under transfinite extensions.
+Is $\mathcal C$ deconstructible? \end{question} In this paper we use some results of Bagaria and Magidor from \cite{MR3152715} to provide a negative answer to Question \ref{q_DoesPrecoverImplyDecon}, at least in the absence of large cardinals: \begin{theoremstar} If there are no $\omega_1$-strongly compact cardinals, then there is a precovering class of abelian groups that is closed under transfinite extensions, homomorphic images, and colimits, but is \emph{not} deconstructible. \end{theoremstar}

 In fact, the torsion class